Fred Feast

-Frederick Feast (5 October 1929 – 25 June 1999) was a British television actor, best remembered for playing the role of Fred Gee in Coronation Street.
+Frederick Feast (5 October 1929 – 25 June 1999) was a British television actor, best remembered for playing the role of Fred Gee in 552 episodes of Coronation Street between 1976 and 1984.

 Early life

-He attended the Scarborough High School for Boys, Scarborough, North Riding of Yorkshire, and served as a physical training instructor for the Parachute Regiment with the rank of sergeant.
+He attended the Scarborough High School for Boys and served as a physical training instructor for the Parachute Regiment with the rank of sergeant.
+This led him to become an adviser on, and appear in, the 1954 British World War II film The Red Beret.
 He worked as a variety artist and stand-up comic at the Windmill Theatre and appeared in summer seasons and pantomimes.
-Other occupations included driving instructor, butcher, trawlerman, dolphin trainer, computer systems analyst, nightclub owner, personal shopper, publican and maître d' at a Michelin star Algarve restaurant.
+Other occupations included driving instructor, butcher, compere of a performing dolphin show, barman and carpet salesman.

 Early roles

-Feast acted in numerous television dramas throughout the 1960s and early 1970s, including the BAFTA winning ITV play Another Sunday and Sweet FA, written by Jack Rosenthal.
-He also had guest roles in a string of popular serials including Nearest and Dearest, Country Matters, South Riding and the mining drama Sam (1973), where he played the character Chopper for two episodes.
+Feast acted in numerous television dramas throughout the 1960s and early 1970s, including the BAFTA winning ITV play Another Sunday and Sweet FA, written by Jack Rosenthal, and the first episode of the ITV series The Organization.
+He also had guest roles television dramas including Nearest and Dearest, Country Matters, South Riding and the mining drama Sam (1973).
 He appeared in the Ken Loach directed wartime series Days of Hope (1975), written by Jim Allen.
-He also appeared in Crown Court.
+Also in 1975, Feast appeared in the Granada Television daytime drama, Crown Court, playing the role of Frank Chadwick, a farmer whose wife stands trial on a charge of malicious wounding.